Spectacle of Light at Cape Planka

 Sometimes, you just need to be lucky and all landscape photographers know that.
 There’s no effort, knowledge or time that can make up for bad weather conditions when nature doesn’t give you that special light we all seek.
-In a matter of minute a promising light can turn into total disappointments.
-Yet, so can be vice versa…
+In a matter of minute a promising light can turn into total disappointment.
+Yet, it can also be vice versa…

-Something like that happened to me on one November afternoon.
-I wanted to go shooting to Cape Planka, a location I’ve been planning to shoot for some time – very interesting location near place Razanj, only one hour of driving from my city of Split – popular photographic location especially in the strong southern wind.
+Something like that happened to me on that November afternoon.
+I wanted to go shooting to Cape Planka, a location I’ve been planning to shoot for some time – very interesting location near place Razanj, only one hour of driving from my city of Split.
+Planka cape is popular photographic location especially in the strong southern wind.

 When I arrived there, weather conditions were promising, sun rays were still playing on the horizon.
 I jumped around the cape scouting for good spots and subjects I could shoot if good light happens, climbing up and down the rugged, big rocks looking for best positions.
 I got nervous of all the waiting and thinking will I pick the right ones.